Christian Kirk Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 Matchup vs. Cleveland

-- Kirk collected 33 receiving yards in his single career matchup against the Browns, 6.5 fewer than his over/under for Sunday's game.
+- Kirk had 33 receiving yards in one career matchup against the Browns, 6.5 fewer than his receiving yards prop bet over/under for Sunday's game (39.5).

 - Kirk did not have a touchdown catch in that game against the Browns.

-- The 246.6 yards per game the Browns are allowing through the air makes them the NFL's 11th-ranked pass defense.
+- The 246.6 passing yards the Browns allow per game makes them the NFL's 11th-ranked pass defense this season.

-- The Browns' defense is 21st in the NFL, conceding 2.0 passing touchdowns per game.
+- At 2.0 passing TDs allowed per game, the Browns defense is ranked 21st in the NFL.

 Recent Performances